-- 8. In March 2017, the Bank switched from reliance on Barclays SVR to its Follow on Tracker Rate ("FTR"), which was a different product offered by Barclays.2 In its pleadings, the Bank has acknowledged the absence of "any explicit indicators or evidence explaining why the Bank changed from one rate to another."
-The Bank was unable to locate any records concerning who had authorised this switch or the reasons for the change, and no remaining staff could provide this information or had institutional memory of these matters. - 9.
+- 14. In March 2017, the Bank switched from reliance on Barclays SVR to its Follow on Tracker Rate ("FTR"), which was a different product offered by Barclays.
+In its pleadings, the Bank has acknowledged the absence of "any explicit indicators or evidence explaining why the Bank changed from one rate to another."
+The Bank was unable to locate any records concerning who had authorised this switch or the reasons for the change, and no remaining staff could provide this information or had institutional memory of these matters. - 15.
 The affected pre-2012 Non-Flex staff were not explicitly notified of the switch of reference rates at the time; an email from HR on 9 March 2017 informed them that "the variable mortgage rate, published by Barclays PLC, [had] recently changed from 4.99% to 3.74%.
 In this regard, with effect from 1 March 2017, please note that the interest rate applied to the mortgage subsidy will decrease accordingly."
-None of the Appellants questioned or challenged the change in the interest rate or the resulting impact on their mortgage subsidies at the time. - 10.
-Thereafter, the Bank utilised Barclays FTR as the reference interest rate until November 2022, except during the Covid 19 pandemic between March 2020 and
+None of the Appellants questioned or challenged the change in the interest rate or the resulting impact on their mortgage subsidies at the time. - 16.
+Thereafter, the Bank utilised Barclays FTR as the reference interest rate until November 2022, except during the Covid 19 pandemic between March 2020 and March 2021, when the Bank decided to maintain a fixed "reference interest rate" at the level of 4.24%, regardless of the rate changes published by Barclays.
+As of 1 April 2020, although Barclays had reduced the FTR to 3.59%, the higher rate maintained by the Bank during the exceptional circumstances of the pandemic crisis provided additional financial support to staff. - 17.
+In 2020, a working group at the Bank reviewed the benefits available to pre-2012 Non-Flex Staff Members and proposed several adjustments.
+The outcome was that the eligible capital sum ("cap") was increased, and the reduction from the applicable reference interest rate ("collar") used in the calculation of the mortgage subsidy was reduced from 3% to 2%.
+The reduction of the mortgage subsidy collar was approved

-2According to information provided by the Appellants, variable rates such as the SVR oscillate at the lenders' sole discretion and usually, but not necessarily, are influenced by the Bank of England's rate.
+$^2$ The Tribunal understands that variable rates such as the SVR oscillate at the lenders' sole discretion and usually, but not necessarily, are influenced by the Bank of England's rate.
 This is different from the variable tracker rates, such as the FTR, which track the rate above the Bank of England's rates and more in tandem with changes in the latter.